aav7fl/website-legacy/_posts/2015-04-11-transferring-n64-saves.md

 ---

 When I was younger, I would spend weekends after school playing through the Legend of Zelda: Ocarina of Time.
 After a while, I beat it.
 I remember the fun I had navigating through puzzles and chasing down heart containers.
 I loved every minute of it.

+**If you are here looking for information on how to dump your N64 Ocarina of Time save files, check out my [new guide](/blog/2016/05/ocarina-of-time-n64-save-transfer-guide/) for it.
+If you'd like to learn how to transfer other save files and how I originally dumped my Ocarina of Time save, read on.

 About a year ago, I discovered that my Ocarina of Time cartridge was on borrowed time.
 It turned out that this was one of a handful of cartridges in the Nintendo 64 library that uses a battery to maintain its save file.
 According to the trustworthy Internet, these batteries have a lifespan between 15 and 20 years.
 So I did what any other dreamy eyed gamer would do.
 I got out my N64 and started tinkering with it.